Cyclospora cayetanensis: Characterization

-Cyclospora cayetanensis is an apicomplexan, cyst-forming coccidian protozoan that causes a self-limiting diarrhea.
-In terms of morphology, It has spherical oocysts that are between 7.5 and 10 μm in diameter that also have a 50-nm-thick wall with an outer thread-like coat that has been called a wrinkle by some researchers.
+Cyclospora cayetanensis is an apicomplexan, cyst-forming coccidian protozoan that causes a self-limiting diarrhea called cyclosporiasis.
+In terms of morphology, it has spherical oocysts that are 7.5–10 μm in diameter that also have a 50-nm-thick wall with an outer thread-like coat that has been called a wrinkle by some researchers.
 The oocyst formula is O.2.2 because one oocyst contains two sporocysts and each sporocyst contains two sporozoites.

 The only confirmed hosts for C. cayetanensis are humans.
-The protozoan lives out its lifecycle intracellularly within the host's epithelial cells and gastrointestinal tract.
+The protist pathogen lives out its lifecycle intracellularly within the host's epithelial cells and gastrointestinal tract.
+When an oocyst of Cyclospora cayetanensis enters the small intestine, it invades the mucosa, where it incubates for about one week.
+The parasite particularly affects the jejunum of the small intestine.
+Of nine patients in Nepal who were diagnosed with cyclosporiasis, all had inflammation of the lamina propria along with an increase of plasma in the lamina propria.
+Oocysts were also observed in duodenal aspirates.

 Infection is transmitted through the fecal-oral route, and begins when a person ingests oocysts in feces-contaminated food or water.
 Various chemicals in the host's gastrointestinal tract cause the oocysts to excyst and release sporozoites; generally, two are observed per oocyst.
 After these sporozoites invade the epithelial cells, they undergo merogony, a form of asexual reproduction that results in many daughter merozoites.
 These daughter cells may either infect new host cells and initiate yet another round of merogony or take on a sexual track via gametogony: Daughter merozoites become male macrogamonts—which form many microgametes—and female macrogamonts.
-After fertilization has occurred via male microgamete fusion with female macrogamont, the zygote matures into an oocyst and ruptures the host cell, from which point it is passed with the stool.
+After fertilization occurs via male microgamete fusion with the female macrogamont, the zygote matures into an oocyst and ruptures the host cell, after which it is passed with the stool.
 The oocysts that are passed are not, however, immediately infectious.
-Sporulation can take from one to several weeks, meaning person-to-person transmission is not a likely event.
+Sporulation can take from one to several weeks, meaning person-to-person transmission is unlikely.
 This differentiates C. cayetanensis from Cryptosporidium parvum—a closely related organism that causes a similar disease—since C. parvum oocysts are immediately infectious upon release from the host.